kjain1810/Plagiarism-Detector/README.md

 flask run
 ```

-To run the cli, install dependencies using:
+To run the CLI, install dependencies using:

 ```bash
 pip3 install -r <requirements_2.txt